felgabeee/Python_for_finance/Bloomberg/README.md

-This Python project replicate the Bloomberg data history (BDH excel function) and Bloomberg data point (BDP excel function) in Python.
+This Python project replicates the Bloomberg data history (BDH excel function) and Bloomberg data point (BDP excel function) in Python.